 The average number of days where the minimum temperatures drops below −10 °C (14 °F) per year is 19 as recorded by Environment Canada.The average number of days where the Maximum temperature goes above 30 °C (86 °F) is 36, above 35 °C (95 °F) is 8 days.

-Although Kamloops is above 50° north latitude, summers are very warm with hot periods, with prevailing dry and sunny weather.
+Although Kamloops is above 50° north latitude, growing seasons are long, with hot periods every summer under dry and sunny weather.
 Daytime humidity often drops below 20% during dry periods, which allows for substantial nighttime cooling.
 Occasional summer thunderstorms can create dry-lightning conditions, sometimes igniting forest fires which the area is prone to.

 Kamloops lies in the rain shadow leeward of the Coast Mountains and is biogeographically connected to similar semi-desert areas in the Okanagan region, and a much larger area covering the central/eastern portions of Washington, Oregon and intermontane areas of Nevada, Utah and Idaho in the US.